petrabrinck/myday/README.md

 So we created a web application that offers a space for (inner) reflection.
 We call it My Day and it is our version of a digital journal.

+## Tools and techniques

+We used these tools and techniques:
+- Front-end in React
+- Back-end in Node.js
+- MongoDB database
+- Navigation using React Router
+- Should work in Chrome & Safari
+- It is responsive and works on mobile, tablet and phone

+The challenge we had was to combine the saved message with data to an exicting picture fetched from an external API.
+Initially we could see the data in the database but it wasn't visable in the frontend.
+When we managed to combine these two techniques, we could both save and post the data together with the picture.

 ## The vision

-Front-end in React
-Back-end in Node.js
-MongoDB database
-Navigation using React Router
-Should work in Chrome, Firefox & Safari.
-Be responsive and work well on mobile, tablet and phone.
-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+If we had more time

 ## View it live